Zelve Monastery: Remains

 The remains of the Zelve monastery complex are located on the northern slopes of Aktepe, 1 km from Paşa Bağlari and 10 km out from Göreme on the Avanos road.
 Zelve does not have the rich frescoes of Göreme and other Cappadocian locations.
 Zelve is spread out over three valleys, of which two are connected by a tunnel.
 The complex contains innumerable rooms and passages which also house many pointed fairy chimneys with large stems, at about 40 feet above the valley floor.

 The valley was a monastic retreat between the 9th and 13th centuries.
-Christians moved to Zelve during the Persian and Arab invasions.
 The site was inhabited until 1952 when villagers were relocated to nearby Aktepe due to safety concerns.